 Philippe Conticini

-Even the taste of his sweeties (bonbons) were childhood-provoking.
 A real privilege to meet chef Conticini himself a few times, he is most sincere when he explains how the critic scene in the Disney film, Ratatouille, was a turning point for him.
+He realised he could evoke the sweet tasting memories of childhood.

 Des Gâteaux et du Pain

-From a long family history of exquisite chefs, Claire Damon is a demon of pastry.
-Influenced by nature from her native Auvergne and l'Aveyron, I had my first taste of her pastries on a Seine barge to celebrate the Bûches de Noël.
-She is the only women in the group of exceptional pastry chefs of Relais Desserts International: her yule log included a light mousse with hay and it was sheer bliss.
+From a long family history of top chefs, Claire Damon is influenced by nature from her native Auvergne and l'Aveyron.
+She is the only women in the group of exceptional pastry chefs of Relais Desserts International.
+I had my first taste of her pastries on a Seine barge to celebrate the Bûches de Noël; her yule log included a light mousse with hay.
+Sheer bliss.

-My personal favourites?
-Classics such as Shahzadeh (pistachio dacquoise & mousse with rose cream), Mont Blanc Cassis (with candied chestnuts from the Auvergne), and Pomme Tatin with Maple Syrup.
+Try her classics such as Shahzadeh (pistachio dacquoise & mousse with rose cream) - now also in ice cream form.
+Other specialities: Mont Blanc Cassis (with candied chestnuts from the Auvergne), and Pomme Tatin with Maple Syrup.
 As the boutique's name implies, she is also a demon bread maker.

 Jean-Paul Hévin Chocolaterie

 Hev'ins above: have you tried his macarons?
-Now in the location of Conticini's original Pâtisserie des Rêves (followed briefly by the gluten-free bakery of Helmut Newcake), Jean-Paul Hévin has opened yet another of his boutiques centred essentially around chocolate.
+Still one of my best macarons in Paris, he's also now in the location of Conticini's original Pâtisserie des Rêves (followed briefly by the gluten-free bakery of Helmut Newcake), Jean-Paul Hévin opened yet another of his boutiques focussing on chocolate.

-He refers to chocolate as a product that's alive and creative which is still evolving.
-Lucky for us, his choice of chocolate-ganache-filled macarons and chocolates reflect this.
+He refers to chocolate as a "product that's alive and creative which is still evolving".

 Oh My Cream